NxPKG/khulnasoft-docs/content/pages/platform/functions/plugins/cloudflare-access.md

 ---
 pcx_content_type: concept
-title: Cloudflare Access
+title: Khulnasoft Access
 weight: 1
 ---

-# Cloudflare Access Pages Plugin
+# Khulnasoft Access Pages Plugin

-The Cloudflare Access Pages Plugin is a middleware to validate Cloudflare Access JWT assertions.
+The Khulnasoft Access Pages Plugin is a middleware to validate Khulnasoft Access JWT assertions.
 It also includes an API to lookup additional information about a given user's JWT.

 ## Installation